 Similarly, Hunters Call highly increases Vayne damage, even more due to Silver Bolts.
 Infinite Duress also enables repositioning and sets up a well aimed Condemn.

 Kalista makes a great use of Hunters Call due to stacks of Rend and also increasing her mobilty via Martial Poise.
 Her Sentinel can also help you find a vulnerable prey to hunt down, not to mention the drake control she provides.

-If Nunu is somehow in the same team with the wolf, their kits form a lethal combination.
+If Nunu & Willump is somehow in the same team with the wolf, their kits form a lethal combination.
 Blood Boil makes chasing much easier, and suppressing a target in Absolute Zero enables it to apply maximum damage while Consume secures the objectives.

 Is weak against:

 These elements have an effect of cleanse, meaning they can interrupt your supress.
 This goes for both Quicksilver Sash and Mercurial Scimitar active, Remove Scurvy of Gangplank, Ragnarok of Olaf and Unbreakable Will of Alistar

 These elements have an effect that prevents application of any debuffs, so they completely negate supress.
 Passive of Banshee's Veil grants a shield that denies first hit ability, Spell Shield of Sivir and Shroud of Darkness of Nocturne work the same way.
 Make sure they're on cooldown or proc them with Hungering Strike first.
 Morgana has a Black Shield that is burnt by magic damage and makes the target spell immune.
 This ability must be on cooldown for you to ult.